-Up early just as the sun is coming up, my favorite time of day.
-I’m happy to have found a group of hikers because the coming days will be confusing.
+Up early just as the sun is coming up, it’s my favorite time of day.
+I’m conflicted about this group of hikers, but so confused about the coming days, I’m glad I found them.
 The weather is going to be awful and I’ll need to do sections out of order.
-Likely we’ll all canoe the seven days on the Whanganui together.
+Likely we’ll all canoe for seven days on the Whanganui together.

 So many people speak about the incredible community that is backpackers.
 I did meet some nice people last night, but one American is a real downer.
 Actually I read one of his facebook arguments with the TA page manager before I arrived in New Zealand and was shocked by his manner.
 He was arrogant, dismissive and aggressive.
 I had hoped I’d never encounter him and here he is.
 Within a few minutes of meeting, he already put down what I was saying.
 Then it happened and again – and again.
 How do people like this survive?
 Hopefully others make up for such a jerk.

-It was a beautiful place to sleep but the animals cried all night long.
-Nice to be walking in just bird sound, though the farmers seem to prefer American hits of the ‘80s, even at 6 am.
+It was a beautiful place to sleep but the sheep cried all night long.
+Nice to be walking now in just bird sound, though the farmers seem to prefer American hits of the ‘80s, even at 6 am.

 My mom used to tell me I expect too much from people.
 I probably could have done more homework before coming and not relied on others.
 The trail notes overwhelm me and I have tried to stay ahead by just a few days, but this trail is young and more a suggested route than path.
 So many decisions have to be made every day.

 I pass a shearing operation.
 American hits cranked – of course – as four strong guys in ‘wife-beaters’ work on the sheep; smelly, messy, but they move in a kind of choreographed dance – the shearer leading and the sheep docile following.
 The next shed down the road plays Thin Lizzie.